U.S. Route 76 in North Carolina: Future

 NCDOT and the Wilmington Urban Area Metropolitan Planning Organization (WMPO) are currently planning three projects for US 76 in Wilmington.
 Project U-5710 would construct an interchange to replace the current at-grade intersection between Military Cutoff Road and Eastwood Road in Wilmington.
 The new interchange would utilize an extended Drysdale Drive and Commonwealth Drive along with several ramps.
 While US 76 east would utilize a ramp, US 76 west is expected to utilize the extended Drysdale Drive and a portion of Military Cutoff Road north of the intersection.
-The project is expected to begin construction in 2023.
+The project began construction in 2023.
 An additional project (U-5704) would either upgrade the intersection or create an interchange at Oleander Drive and College Road.
 The project is expected to begin construction in 2030.
 A third project would improve the intersection between Oleander Drive and Greenville Loop Road/Greenville Avenue.
 This includes installing dual left-turn lanes at the intersection.
 Right of way acquisition is expected to begin in 2029.

 NCDOT is also proposing two potential bridge replacements along US 76 in New Hanover County.
 A feasibility study to replace the Cape Fear Memorial Bridge in Wilmington identified four potential replacements.
 Two proposals involve the construction of a new vertical-lift bridge, while two others detail a fixed-span bridge.
 One vertical-lift bridge proposal involves including a railroad alongside the highway.
 NCDOT also completed a draft feasibility study to replace the C. Heide Trask Memorial Bridge in Wrightsville Beach.
 The study details five options, with three drawbridge configurations and two high-rise bridge configurations.
 All study options seek to improve the adjacent US 74 and US 76 split in Wrightsville Beach.
 Four options detail replacing the current design with a roundabout, while one would upgrade the current design.
 The bridge is expected to reach the end of its design lifespan in 2042.